fewieden/MMM-soccer/README.md

 * Run command `npm i --production` in `~/MagicMirror/modules/MMM-soccer` directory.
 * Configure your `~/MagicMirror/config/config.js` file.
 The config of this module can be complex for beginners.
 You can take a look at a [full example](#full-example) as reference.

+## Slow mode

+To not exceed the limit of your API this module is using a slow mode during the start.

+This means you can see the following data points `X` mins after starting your mirror:
+- Standings (immediately)
+- Schedules (1 minute)
+- Scorers (2 minutes)

 ## Global config

 | **Option** | **Default** | **Description** |